 Mistake #3: Opting for a Single Cleaning Bucket

 A traditional mop system typically relies on a single chamber floor cleaning bucket and a wringer that doesn’t remove dirt.
-The result is a mop that spreads dirty water and utilizes a chemical that is less effective after the first wring.
+The result is a mop that spreads dirty solution and utilizes a chemical that is less effective after the first wring.
 “When we’re out in the field we still see a majority of single bucket chambers in use even though there is a cleaner alternative.” says Sean Erwin, Regional Sales Manager, Unger.
-The alternative is a mop bucket that separates clean and dirty water. ”Independent tests confirm a dual bucket mop system not only separates clean and dirty water, but if you source a system with an onboard washboard and wringer, you’ll never clean with dirty water again.
+The alternative is a mop bucket that separates clean and dirty solution. ”Independent tests confirm a dual bucket mop system not only separates clean and dirty solution, but if you source a system with an onboard washboard and wringer, you’ll never clean with dirty solution again.
 Given that option, why would you?”
 Sean added.

 Mistake #4: Buying Products That Aren’t Easily Trainable

 Often times we see that even though facilities may have sourced the right tools, they have not prioritized training of custodial staff on appropriate use and processes.
 “The misuse of chemicals and equipment can not only impact a facility’s operational dollars but can impose an increased risk factor to the employee’s own safety.
 Provide a simple, standardized, training platform is a must” says Tony Bransford, Regional Sales Manager, Unger.